chunloklo/game-dev-projects/README.md

 - Developed in Unity
 - https://github.com/chunloklo/tower-of-tears

-## Kronos Island – Gameplay and Design Lead
+## Kronos Island – Gameplay/Design Lead

-- A time-slowing FPS built in 48 hours for HackGT 2017 in a team of 2 developers
+A time-slowing FPS built in 48 hours for HackGT 2017 in a team of 2 developers

 ![Gameplay Screenshot](imgs/kronos-island-screenshot.png)